asifzcpe/ModelControllerCIGenerator/README.md

   <code>php index.php tools api "your controller name"<code>

   That's it.
-A controller of your given name has been created on your controller folder
+A controller and a model of your given name have been created on your controller folder and model folder respectively

+  For example: I write the following controller:
+  <code>php index.php tools api "User"</code>
+  It will create a controller name UserController.php and a model User.php

   Note#1: This only works on MVC not on HMVC but Features for HMVC will be added soon as well as for creating model.
   <br>